disizmj/node-farmer/README.md

 ### Farmer terminology:
->  Seed -----> Sow -----> Crop -----> Harvest -----> Fruit -----> Seed
-> (Input)    (Deploy)   (Success)   (Snapshot)     (Recovery)    (Input)
->   |          |
->   |          |
-> .plow       Soil
->
+Seed(Input) ---> Sow(Deploy) ---> Crop(Success) ---> Harvest(Snapshot) ---> Fruit(Recovery) ---> Seed(Input)

-> Seed 	- Input/script that runs on remote host/server
+ Seed 	- Input/script that runs on remote host/server
-> Sow 	- Sowing seeds in soil, is deploying the instructions on remote host(s)
-> Crop 	- Crop is grown, deployment is complete
+ Sow 	- Sowing seeds in soil, is deploying the instructions on remote host(s) Crop 	- Crop is grown, deployment is complete
-> Harveat	- Harvesting crop is simply making a snapshot of what's being deployed
-> Fruit	- Fruit is a backup, extract fruit to re-deploy seed.
-It's like backup/recovery feature
-> Plow 	- Is a scripting language used to build seed(input) to farmer
-> Soil 	- A host or group of hosts used to deploy seed
+ Harveat	- Harvesting crop is simply making a snapshot of what's being deployed Fruit	- Fruit is a backup, extract fruit to re-deploy seed.
+It's like backup/recovery feature Plow 	- Is a scripting language used to build seed(input) to farmer Soil 	- A host or group of hosts used to deploy seed

 ### Installation instructions: